jtribe/ios-tools/README.md

 - Now run `bundle exec match development` to create the Debug certificate
   - This will add devices to the provisioning profile, however this fails if none exist.
 So [add your device](#adding-devices) to the Dev Center first.
-  - You can skip adding it to the provisioning profile because `bundle exec match development --force-for-new-devices` will do this for you.
+  - You can skip adding it to the provisioning profile because `bundle exec match development --force_for_new_devices` will do this for you.
   - Store the passphrase in our password tool using a Password item named e.g. "PROJECT Certificates Passphrase"
 - Run `bundle exec match appstore` to create the Distribution certificate. **This is needed for submission**